kay01-kwon/encoder_cpp_practice/README.md

 In the interrupt_test.cpp, you can read the rotary encoder value.

 Add executables by following procedure.

+Make build directory.
 ```
 mkdir build
 ```

+Navigate to build directory.
 ```
 cd build
 ```

+Cmake.
 ```
 cmake ..
 ```

+Compile and build to convert the cpp code into executables.
 ```
 make
 ```

+Execute the code.
 ```
 sudo ./interrupt_test
 ```